 LEXINGTON, Ky.
 (June 5, 2019) — “Don’t have a one-track mind … you might choose a path you weren’t planning on taking, and your passion could become a career.”

-These words of advice for young college students come from University of Kentucky alumnus Chad Sanders, 32, general manager (GM) for the G League team Raptors 905, affiliate of the NBA’s Toronto Raptors, who are currently going up against the Golden State Warriors in the NBA Finals.
-Game 3 is scheduled for tonight in Oakland, California, and Game 4 will be held Friday night in Oakland.
+These words of advice for young college students come from University of Kentucky alumnus Chad Sanders, 32, general manager (GM) for the G League team Raptors 905, affiliate of the NBA’s Toronto Raptors, who were recently crowned NBA Champions.

 The G League is the NBA’s developmental league for aspiring players who show promise of future success, to gain experience until they are ready to earn minutes with an NBA club.
 Raptors 905 boasts six alumni on the current Raptors roster including Pascal Siakam, who scored 32 points for the Raptors in their Game 1 victory over the Warriors in the ongoing best-of-seven series.
 In all, 16 players in this year’s finals (most all time) have G League experience.